wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 ## Cosmos DB (NoSQL)

-Cosmos DB (originally Document DB) is a globally distributed and elastically scalable <strong>document database</strong> supporting MongoDB and graph database Gremlin.
+Cosmos DB is a globally distributed and elastically scalable <strong>document database</strong> supporting MongoDB and graph database Gremlin.
+Its previous name was "Document DB".

-<a target="_blank" href="https://www.wikiwand.com/en/PACELC_theorem">According to Wikipedia</a>, Cosmos DB's <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels">consistency levels</a> are based on <a target="_blank" href="https://www.wikiwand.com/en/PACELC_theorem">"P+A and E+L" theorem</a>, similar to AWS DynamoDB and Cassandra:
+<a target="_blank" href="https://www.wikiwand.com/en/PACELC_theorem">According to Wikipedia</a>, Cosmos DB's <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels">consistency levels</a> are based on <a target="_blank" href="https://www.wikiwand.com/en/PACELC_theorem">"P+A and E+L" theorem</a>, similar to AWS DynamoDB and Cassandra.

+> "Cosmos DB supports the choice of five tunable <strong>consistency levels</strong> that define tradeoffs between C/A during P, and L/C during E. Cosmos DB never violates the specified consistency level, so it’s formally CP."

-Before a write operation is acknowledged to the client, data is durably committed by a quorum or replicas within the region that accepts the write operations:
+* <strong>Strong</strong> (write and read immediately, like SQL).
+Before a write operation is acknowledged to the client, data is durably committed by a quorum or replicas within the region that accepts the write operations.
+But that takes time.
+* <strong>"Bounded-staleness"</strong>
+* <strong>"Session"</strong> [the <tt>--default-consistency-level<tt>] = Strong sync for the same session key
+* <strong>"Consistent prefix"</strong> ensures that changes are read in the order that matches the sequence of the corresponding writes.
+But read operations against a replica can return stale data.
+* <strong>Eventual</strong> (like DNS propagation) ensures the database operates at peak effiency and speed.
+But read operations against a replica can return stale data.
+<br /><br />

+SLAs:

 <table border="1" cellpadding="4" cellspacing="0">
 <tr><th> Operation </th><th> Single-region writes </th><th> Multi-region writes </th></tr>